Low time input but big impact

 - You can use this email template

-- Add them to your reuse system manually so that they are signed up to Warp It and get the messages automatically.
-(Please note in Winter 2017 we are building a bulk upload system for adding staff members).
+- Add them to your reuse system in bulk so that they are signed up to Warp It and get the messages automatically.

 If the list of procurers is too large then you can whittle this down to furniture buyers only or just the highest spenders.